bruinpool-devs/bruinpool_flutter/README.md

-# BruinPool Flutter
+# PoolUp Flutter

-This is the mobile frontend code repository for BruinPool: made with [Flutter](https://flutter.dev/).<br>
+This is the mobile frontend code repository for PoolUp: made with [Flutter](https://flutter.dev/).<br>
 For additional guidance/help, email justinhan1997@gmail.com or your current Engineering Manager.

 ## Local Development Setup